French

 How is French implemented in our school?

-The children are taught how to:
+Through classes, children are taught how to:

-• work in pairs and groups and communicate in a foreign language;
+- Work in pairs and groups and communicate in a foreign language.

-• explore things from another’s perspective, giving insight into the people, lives and traditions of other cultures.
+- Explore things from another’s perspective, giving insight into the people, lives and traditions of other cultures.

 French teaching at Holy Trinity is fully inclusive.
 Language learning activities are planned in such a way to encourage the full and active participation of all pupils.
 Work is differentiated appropriately to the needs of individual children.
 Pairs and groups for collaborative work may be formed in various ways, depending on the task.